Corrective Action and Documentation

 Human resources will notify departmental interviewers of the testing results.

 Samford conducts a background screen on every final candidate for employment in all staff and faculty jobs.
 This screen must be successfully completed in order to be employed.
 The screen includes but is not limited to criminal background, driving record, and social security number verification.
 Credit/financial history and drug testing may also be required by some departments.

-A signed background search release form must be on file for the final candidate before the background screening can be conducted.
-The background check authorization form may be found on this website in the forms library.
+A background search release must be completed within the ATS system is for the final candidate before the background screening can be conducted.

-After all applicants have been interviewed by the departmental interviewer, that person should confer with the employment coordinator to determine if a selection can be made.
-If so, any required background checks (such as verification of education, prior employment, licensures, and certifications, as applicable, and reference checks) will be initiated.
+After all applicants have been interviewed by the departmental interviewer, the hiring manager will submit a hire proposal through the ATS system.
+If approved, any required pre-employment checks (such as verification of education, prior employment, licensures, and certifications, as applicable, and reference checks) will be initiated.

 Applicants who are not selected should be informed of their status in a timely manner.
-See Announcement Letter for language that can be used in a letter or email to interviewed applicants that are not selected.
+The hiring manager should send the appropriate regrets email through the ATS system to applicants that are not selected.